nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

-As shown in Figure 6.6.1a, once we key in the command `view -s`, a success message will be displayed and Jarvis will auto switch to the `Students` tab, showing all `Students` taught by you.
+As shown in Figure 6.6.1a, once we key in the command `view -s`, a success message will be displayed and Jarvis will auto switch to the `Student` tab, showing all `Students` taught by you.

 #### 6.6.2 Viewing `Student` with keyword : `-s NAME`
 (Zhen Teng)